 Humans are involved in nearly 100% of all attacks.
 Negligent employees are the number-one cause of data breaches in small and medium-sized businesses.
 Careless workers and poor passwords have led to a rise in ransomware attacks and other breaches at small businesses, which cost an average of $1 million per instance.

-There are many steps which IT and management can take to secure their network.
+There are many steps that IT and management can take to secure their network.
 Some of the most effective ways to combat security breaches are simple tasks that can be performed without having to hire a security expert:

 The Nexus IT team of cybersecurity experts understands that many companies like yours are often unknowingly operating on outdated security models.
-Our team will assess your entire environment to identify any opportunities for improvement so that you can enjoy a genuine peace of mind when it comes to protecting your business.
+Our team will assess your entire environment to identify any opportunities for improvement so that you can enjoy genuine peace of mind when it comes to protecting your business.
 Our range of security solutions include: